Skip to content

 The fastest shortcut to foundation-ready skin is a hydrating milky toner.
 These rice- and ceramide-based formulas plump and hydrate so makeup melts in instead of sitting on top.
 They also double as foundation mixers — blend one into your liquid or stick foundation on the back of your hand to thin it into a sheer, breathable skin tint.
 The best options each solve a slightly different problem:

-Pat your chosen toner onto clean skin, let it absorb for 30 seconds, then follow with a multi-tasking primer-SPF like the Supergoop Glowscreen SPF 40 which doubles as a glowy primer.
-That two-step combo — milky toner plus primer-SPF — is all you need for a base that makes foundation look like skin.
+Pat your chosen toner onto clean skin, let it absorb for 30 seconds, then follow with a hydrating primer like the Bobbi Brown Vitamin Enriched Face Base — the primer-moisturizer hybrid whose fresh citrus-and-florals scent is genuinely to die for.
+Layer your daily SPF on top, and that three-step combo — milky toner, hydrating primer, sunscreen — is all you need for a base that makes foundation look like skin.

 There are so many products out there to navigate, and you deserve the privilege of making an informed decision instead of blindly trusting marketing.
 These milky toners are not all made the same.
 The Rhode Glazing Milk is a beautiful product for dry and normal skin — but it contains coconut alkanes, oleic acid, and coco-caprylate/caprate, all of which are known to clog pores on acne-prone skin.
 Sephora reviews tell the story: